TunnelHQ vs Healthchecks.io

 Many teams run both.
 Example setup:

-- Healthchecks.io: wraps the nightly cron that rotates VPN configs and re-seeds the subscription URL — if the cron doesn't ping within the window, alert.
+- Healthchecks.io: wraps the nightly cron that rotates VPN configs and re-seeds the subscription URL.
+If the cron doesn't ping within the window, alert.

-- TunnelHQ: continuously monitors the VPN servers themselves from outside — catches when a server silently dies between rotations, or when the subscription URL returns stale configs.
+- TunnelHQ: continuously monitors the VPN servers themselves from outside.
+Catches when a server silently dies between rotations, or when the subscription URL returns stale configs.

 The two tools cover different failure modes.
 They don't compete.